firecracker-microvm/firecracker/docs/prod-host-setup.md

 following host environment configurations are strongly recommended to guard against side-channel security issues.

+Some of the mitigations are platform specific.
+When applicable, this information will be specified between brackets.

 #### Disable Simultaneous Multithreading (SMT)

 Disabling SMT will help mitigate side-channels issues between sibling